Farm Bill 2012 Platforms

 These organizations focus largely on continued support for farm safety net programs, which can be divided into commodity, risk management, and disaster assistance programs.
 The commodity programs include government subsidies for cash crops (such as soybeans, corn, cotton, and rice).
 Risk management programs deal with broader market declines in yield or revenue, and are meant to cushion farmers from the impact of a volatile agricultural market.
 Disaster assistance programs provide support to farmers in the case of weather-related crop losses.

-Many lawmakers are keen to target commodity programs in the 2012 Farm Bill, as there has been widespread protest of the “direct payments” subsidies that farmers receive.
-These payments occur regardless of market demand for crops (as opposed to counter-cyclical payments, which are paid out to farmers only if market demand has dropped).
+Many lawmakers were keen to target commodity programs in the 2014 Farm Bill, as there had been widespread protest of the “direct payments” subsidies that farmers receive.
+These payments occurred regardless of market demand for crops (as opposed to counter-cyclical payments, which are paid out to farmers only if market demand has dropped).
+In fact, the 2014 Farm Bill made significant changes to the way the farm safety net functions.
+Direct payment subsidies are now receiving less funding, replaced by crop insurance programs that pay out only when prices or revenues drop.

 - American Farm Bureau Federation